kyma-project/console/tests/README.md

 This project contains UI acceptance tests for Kyma.

+## Installation

+To install dependencies, run the `npm install` command.

 ## Prerequisites

 To run the `catalog-ui-test`, you need to install Kyma with the `testing` bundle included.
 For more information about including the `testing` bundle, read [this](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons-repository) document.